felipearosr/stealth-money/README.md

 ## 🌍 Payment Processor Selection System

-The platform features an intelligent payment processor selection system that automatically chooses the optimal payment processor based on geographic location, user preferences, and transaction requirements:
+The platform features an intelligent payment processor selection system that automatically chooses the optimal payment processor based on geographic location, user preferences, and transaction requirements.
+The UI components are currently being integrated into the main transfer flow:

 ### Supported Payment Processors